STREAMPULSE

 Date-time stamps can be challenging to format.

-In R you can create a 'POSIXct' object.
-Below is an example of how to convert a date-time string to the correct format:
+Below is an example of how to convert a date-time string to the

 The as.POSIXct function can convert any date-time format and any time zone.
 For details on all of the format structure codes, see the R documentation.

-In matlab you can create a date time string with the numeric values for your timestamp, accounting for the UTC offset:
+you can create a date time string with the numeric values for your timestamp, accounting for the UTC offset:

-timeStr = datestr(timeVec,'yyyy-mm-dd HH:MM:SS'); % what you will save
+time.UTC = -5; % UTC offset for EST timeVec = [time.year time.month time.day time.hour-time.UTC time.min time.sec]; timeStr = datestr(timeVec,'yyyy-mm-dd HH:MM:SS'); % what you will save

-In Excel you can modify the timestamp with a formula based on the timezone offset:
+you can modify the timestamp with a formula based on the timezone offset:

 =TimeCell+(tzOffsetHours/24)

-Then modify the cell format of the new column with a “custom” type to match YYYY-MM-DD HH:MM:SS (see documentation).
+Then modify the cell format of the new column with a “custom” type to match YYYY-MM-DD HH:MM:SS

-Be sure to put the modified date-time stamp as the first column in your exported .csv.
+Be sure to put the modified date-time stamp as the first column in your exported .csv

 Saving files

-Exporting a .csv from R is easy with the readr package, which saves files without row names and preserves the ISO date-time format:
+package, which saves files without row names and preserves the ISO date-time format:

-write_csv(datatable, path="NC_Eno_2016-10-13_XX.csv")
+library(readr) write_csv(datatable, path="NC_Eno_2016-10-13_XX.csv")

 Uploading data for leveraged sites

-Leveraged sites need to format their data prior to upload as a .csv file with:
+Leveraged sites need to format their data prior to upload as a .csv

-• the specified file name (see below),
+- the specified file name (see below),

-• one header row followed directly by data rows, one row per timestamp,
+- one header row followed directly by data rows, one row per timestamp,

-• additional columns for each data variable.
+, and - additional columns for each data variable.

 If you are uploading updated data from an existing site, please only include the most recent data (since your last upload) in your file – our system saves the full uploaded file each time and redundant data just use extra bandwidth.